byte-foundry/tutorial-content/content/Using components/UsingComponents.md

 ### In the future

 We are planning to add new features to components:
-* Manually edit the components
+* Manually edit the components.
 * Create a group similar to the individualization group and get all component changes made on this group applied to all members.

 Stay tuned for the new updates!